Infotrend-Inc/CoreAI/README.md

 - **Unraid**: CoreAI containers can be run on [Unraid](https://unraid.net/), a container management platform that provides a user-friendly interface for managing Docker containers.
 - **`-built` builds**: It is possible to create local builds and compile TensorFlow and PyTorch from source.
 Shared builds use the offical `pip` packages.
 - **TensorRT**: CoreAI containers can be built locally with TensorRT support (only GPU builds).
-- **Available Builds**: We are providing pre-built containers from Infotrend Inc.'s Docker account at https://hub.docker.com/r/infotrend/.
+- **Available Builds**: We are providing pre-built containers from Infotrend Inc.'s Docker account at https://hub.docker.com/r/infotrend/coreai.
 Those are not the `-built` or `-tensorrt` version.

 Building each container independently is made possible by the `Dockerfile` available in the `BuildDetails/<release>/<components>-<versions>[<extras>]` directories.
 Building each container takes resources and time (counted in many cores, GB of memory and build hours).

-Pre-built containers are available from Infotrend Inc.'s Docker account at https://hub.docker.com/r/infotrend/ Details on the available container and build are discussed in this document.

-A Jupyter Lab and Unraid version of this WebUI-enabled version are also available on our Docker Hub and are using the same build process as the base container.

 Note: this tool was built earlier in 2023, iterations of its Jupyter Lab were made available to Infotrend's data scientists, and has been released in the past under different names. **CoreAI** is an evolution of those previous iterations.